Getting the Numbers Right$\unicode{x2014}$Modelling Multi-Class Object Counting in Dense and Varied Scenes: Experiments

 \subsection{Evaluation Metrics}

-As in \textcite{xu2021dilated,michel2022class} we evaluate our models on the macro-MAE and macro-RMSE metrics, based on testing data.
-Best model weights are chosen on macro-MAE score on validation data.
+As in DSACA \cite{xu2021dilated} and \textcite{michel2022class}, we compare methods on the macro-MAE and macro-RMSE metrics, based on testing data.
+Best model weights are chosen from macro-MAE score over the validation data:

-Where $C$ is the set of categories, and $Q_c$ refers to the sum of the density map for a category $c$, so that:

-Given a class, $c$, $Q^{pred}_{c,i,j}$ refers to pixels predicted by the model, and $Q^{gt}_{c,i,j}$ refers to pixels in the ground truth density map.

-Whilst \textcite{xu2021dilated} report a ``Mean Squared Error (MSE)'' metric, their definition of MSE is equivalent to macro-RMSE, and we refer to their metrics as such.
+Assuming $C$ is the number of categories in a dataset, where the estimate count $\hat{n}_c$ is defined in \cref{eq:count_est}, and the ground-truth count $n_c$ in \cref{eq:count_gt}.
+Whilst DSACA \cite{xu2021dilated} report a ``Mean Squared Error (MSE)'' metric, their definition of MSE is equivalent to macro-RMSE, and we refer to their metrics as such.
+In our tables we refer to the mean macro-MAE and macro-RMSE metrics over the whole testing set, as in previous work.
+With a testing set of $N_\text{testing}$ samples, these can be defined as: